Kolby Listenbee

-Early years
+Early life

 Listenbee attended Bowie High School in Arlington, Texas.
 He played quarterback for the Volunteers football team.
 He committed to Texas Christian University (TCU) to play college football.

 College career

-Listenbee played in 16 games his first two years at TCU (2012-2013) and had three receptions for 82 yards.
+Listenbee played in 16 games his first two years at TCU (2012–2013) and had three receptions for 82 yards.
 As a junior in 2014, he became a starter and had 41 receptions for 753 yards and four touchdowns.
 As a senior in 2015, he had 30 receptions for 597 yards and five touchdowns.

-Listenbee also ran track at TCU.
+Listenbee was also an All-American sprinter for the TCU Horned Frogs track and field team, finishing 7th in the 100 meters at the 2015 NCAA Division I Outdoor Track and Field Championships.